rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 can be thought of as the interface or abstract class of an NFT's render i.e. final user-facing output.

-A base is a JSON object with three properties: `symbol` , `type` , and `parts` .
-There is an implied `issuer` field, matching the address that created the base, and an `id` field which is dynamically generated based on the `symbol` and some other values (see Computed Properties below).
+A base is a JSON object with five properties: `symbol`, `type`, `whitelist`, `themes` and `parts`.
+There is an implied `issuer` field, matching the address that created the base, and an `id` field which is dynamically generated based on the `symbol` and some other values (see Computed Properties below). `whitelist` object is a mutable map of collectionIds that can be equipped in a particular slot part.

 Example: